clecap/sector-coop/testchain/README.md

 ## Deploying the contract
 Keep the miner running and open a new terminal.
+For clarity, the terminal running the blockchain and the miner will be called terminal B (for blockchain) and the new terminal will be called terminal T (for truffle).
-Navigate to the solidity folder in the repository.
+On terminal T navigate to the solidity folder in the repository.
 ```
 cd sector-coop
 cd solidity